chatwoot/docs/docs/product/channels/live-chat/sdk/setup.md

 To generate HMAC, read [identity validation](/docs/product/channels/live-chat/sdk/identity-validation)

+Note that implementing HMAC authentication will allow chat history to persist across sessions.

 ### Set custom attributes

 Inorder to set additional information about the customer you can use customer custom attributes field.
 Read more about custom attributes [here](/user-guide/features/custom-attributes)